by Chris Woodford. Last updated: August 30, 2018.

 - The tungsten trioxide is heated in a furnace with hydrogen.
 The hydrogen reduces the oxide (removes its oxygen atoms) leaving pure tungsten metal, which can then be worked and shaped (pressed, hammered, or pulled) into bars, wires, or whatever form is needed.

 Much of the world's tungsten is currently bought and sold in the form of a convenient, white powder called ammonium paratungstate, a complex chemical salt of ammonium and tungsten with the formula (NH4)10(H2W12O42)·4H2O.
 It's easy to transport and easy to convert into all kinds of tungsten-based materials.
-In 2012, a tonne of APT powder cost around $350–400 in the United States.
+In 2017, 10kg (confusingly, also known as 1 metric ton unit or 1MTU) of APT powder cost around $250 in the United States; in 2018, the price has continued to climb to around $300–400.

-Most of the world's tungsten comes from China.
-Other important producers of tungsten ore include Russia, the United States, Canada, and Bolivia.
-Between 2007 and 2010, the United States imported roughly 44 percent of its tungsten from China, 8 percent from Canada, 8 percent from Bolivia, 7 percent from Germany, and 33 percent from the rest of the world.
+Most of the world's tungsten comes from China, though other countries have become increasingly significant suppliers since 2010.
+Other important producers of tungsten ore include Vietnam (which became the world's second biggest producer in 2014), Russia, the United States, and Bolivia.
+Canada, once a leading producer, suspended operations in 2015.
+Between 2010 and 2013, the United States imported roughly 43 percent of its tungsten from China, 8 percent from Bolivia, 6 percent from Canada, 5 percent from Germany, and 38 percent from the rest of the world; between 2013 and 2016, the breakdown of imports shifted to 34 percent from China, 10 percent from Canada, 9 percent from Bolivia, 8 percent from Germany, and 39 percent from the rest of the world.

-Chart: World tungsten reserves: Which countries have the biggest tungsten reserves?
-China has almost two thirds of all world reserves and also some of the largest deposits (concentrated in single areas).
-Source: U.S. Geological Survey, Mineral Commodity Summaries: Tungsten, January 2012.
-North Korea's reserves are an estimate based on its total reserve base.
+Chart: World of tungsten: Which countries have and produce the most tungsten?
+1) World tungsten reserves: China has over half of all world resources and reserves and some of the largest deposits (concentrated in single areas).
+2) World mine production: China produces over 80 percent of the world's tungsten.
+Source: U.S. Geological Survey, Mineral Commodity Summaries: Tungsten, January 2016/2017/2018.

 What is tungsten like?